panjazz

 Louis Armstrong: heartbreak reimagined as jazz declaration

-Recorded in New York on November 26, 1929, Louis Armstrong’s version of After You’ve Gone captures a pivotal moment in the evolution of jazz.
-Released as part of Louis Armstrong – Volume 5: Louis in New York, this session belongs to a remarkable Columbia series dedicated to Armstrong’s early work.
-The fifth volume highlights Armstrong leading a 1929 big band, supported by an outstanding cast including Earl Hines on piano, Carroll Dickerson on violin, and Zutty Singleton on drums.
+Recorded in New York on November 26, 1929, the version of After You’ve Gone by Louis Armstrong stands as a defining milestone in his output and in jazz history.
+Released on Louis Armstrong – Volume 5: Louis in New York, it belongs to a valuable Columbia series showcasing Armstrong leading a vibrant orchestra alongside exceptional musicians, including Earl Hines on piano, Carroll Dickerson on violin and Zutty Singleton on drums.
+By the late 1920s, Armstrong was shaping a deeply personal musical language where virtuosity served a new expressive depth.